What kind of monster am I?

 Awful.
 Just awful.

 But I wanted to know more.
-I wanted to know how consistently wretched I was.
+I wanted to know how consistently wretched I was, so I took the quiz a second time, using the same set of rules.
 What kind of monster am I?

 Oh god.
 Is this worse?
 It’s worse, isn’t it?
 What else do we see?